DynamoDS/Dynamo/README.md

 ## Running Dynamo ##

-The current version will run on top of Revit 2013, Revit 2014, and Project Vasari Beta 3.
+The current version will run on top of Autodesk Revit 2013, Autodesk Revit 2014, and AUtodest Project Vasari Beta 3.

 ## Releases ##

 ###0.6.3###

-February 2014
+March 2014

 New

-- Dynamo Sandbox:   Explore Dynamo without Revit or Vasari installed (Dynamo Installation folder>Core>DynamoSandbox.exe)
+- Dynamo Sandbox:   Explore Dynamo without running Revit or Vasari (see your Start Menu)
 - Application level settings for Imperial and Metric Units
 - Daylighting with cloud Rendering service sample files
 - Set Parameters Node (not restricted to Families)